devisn/collapseos/recipes/zxspectrum/README.md

 * splitting the SD card image, using a hex editor, into smaller parts of size equal to MMAP volume of your build, containing an integer number of CFS blocks;
 * converting each part to a tape image with a single headerless block;
 * loading the blocks into the ZX Spectrum Collapse OS MMAP filesystem using the `BINLD` application (see below);
-(with a Spectrum emulator such as Fuse, the two previous steps can be shortcut by loading image parts into MMAP area directly using the "load binary data" option)
+(with a Spectrum emulator such as Fuse, the two previous steps can be shortcut by loading image parts into MMAP area directly using the `File/Load binary data` option)
 * saving them to tape from the MMAP using the `CFSSV` application (see below), as a chain of 256-byte headerless blocks.
 The resulting sequence of blocks is readable by the tape blkdev.
 To save some assembly time, it is advised to minimize the working tapes content: one tape per application, one tape for kernel sources of the currently processed build.